CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Is the CIPLE A2 certificate valid permanently?
 Yes.
 The CIPLE A2 has no expiry date.
 Once you pass, the certificate is valid permanently.

 What if I fail?
 You can retake at the next session (May, July, or November).
-The retake pass rate is approximately 80–85%.
 Use the time between attempts to focus specifically on the section(s) you failed.

 Can my immigration lawyer prepare me for the exam?
 Most immigration lawyers handle the citizenship application process, not language exam preparation.
-They can advise on requirements and timing; exam preparation is separate.
+They can advise on legal requirements, transition rules, and timing; exam preparation is separate.

 Prepare with Prep2go

-Prep2go is built specifically for citizenship exam preparation — including CIPLE A2.
-Exam-format exercises across all three sections, European Portuguese listening audio, writing tasks with word count enforcement, and a personalized study plan by your exam date.
+Prep2go targets citizenship exams including CIPLE A2: three components, European Portuguese listening, writing with word limits, and a study path tied to your exam date.

 Start preparing for CIPLE A2 →